-Students are permitted to carry only school approved, mesh or transparent book bags in the high school.
-These bags will be searched upon entry into the high school.
-Book bags other than school approved, mesh or transparent bags will be searched upon entry into the building and stored in the front office until the end of the school day.
+Students are permitted to carry standard sized book bags in the high school.
+These bags will be searched upon entry into the building.
 School issued athletic bags will also be searched upon entry into the high school and stored in the main office.
-Purse sizes are limited to 8 1⁄2 X 11 inches or smaller.
+Purse sizes are limited to 8 $\frac{1}{2}$ X 11 inches or smaller.
 All purses will be searched upon entry into the high school.
-Purses that are larger than 8 1⁄2 X 11 inches will be stored in the main office during the school day.